ricmmartins/docker-dspace-azure/README.md

 # Running on Azure WebApp for Containers

 This is the best part.
-If you want to run Dspace without need to manage VMs and all efforts involved in a [IaaS](https://azure.microsoft.com/en-us/overview/what-is-iaas/) structure, let me present to you the [Azure WebApp for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).
-This will allow you to run DSpace using Docker Container in [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) structure.
+If you want to run Dspace without need to manage VMs and all efforts involved in a [IaaS](https://azure.microsoft.com/en-us/overview/what-is-iaas/) environment, let me present to you the [Azure WebApp for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).
+This will allow you to run DSpace using Docker Container in [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) environment.

 ## Preparing the image